seishun/node-steam/README.md

 # Servers

 `Steam.servers` contains the list of CM servers node-steam will attempt to connect to.
-The bootstrapped list (see [servers.js](https://github.com/seishun/node-steam/blob/master/lib/servers.js)) is not always up-to-date and might contain dead servers.
+The bootstrapped list (fetched in [prepare](https://docs.npmjs.com/misc/scripts)) can get out of date and thus contain dead servers.
 To avoid timeouts, replace it with your own list before logging in if you have one (see ['servers' event](#servers-1)).

 # SteamID